ZakaHaceCosas/personaplus/core/DOCS.md

 >
 > We adhere to the international system and do not support the imperial system, nor do we have intentions to implement it.
 Thank you for your understanding!

 `provideContext` gives a small context (sometimes just a word) about how the result should be interpreted.
-E.g., in the BMI (BodyMassIndex) function, `provideContext` returns (when applicable) a string saying if the result value does represent "healthy weight", "under weight", "obesity", and so on.
+E.g., in the BMI (Body Mass Index) function, `context` would a string saying if the result value does represent "healthy weight", "underweight", "obesity", and so on.

 `provideExplanation` gives a small explanation of what the calculation means.
 For example, in the BMI function it returns the following: